Fire Cider: call it a folk remedy, health tonic, or homeopathic remedy, but one thing is certain, and that is that it’s delicious.

 This Fire Cider Health Tonic and Homeopathic Remedy recipe stands as one of the most popular on my blog.
+The beauty of this, beyond its all-star cast of healthy ingredients, is that it just plain tastes wonderful.

 Important Note: I am NOT under any circumstances claiming this will cure anything.
 I’m laying out a recipe that is both delicious and nutritious.
 I am also explaining some of the purported health benefits of the ingredients that go INTO the recipe.